stackbit-projects/marvelous-lettuce-313e3/content/pages/index.md

           Patient-Centred.
 Evidence-Based.
 Multidisciplinary.
 Clinical
           Expertise.
         content: >
-          Our goal is simple – share what we are learning now and what we've learned over the years, including our clinical pearls.
+          Our goal is simple – share with you what we're learning now and what we've learned over the years.
         actions:
           - label: Learn More
             url: /style-guide